lmweber/diffcyt-evaluations/README.md

-# diffcyt-analysis
+# diffcyt-evaluations

-Analysis scripts to evaluate `diffcyt` methods and compare with other approaches (`Citrus`, `CellCnn`, and `cydar`) using several benchmark data sets.
+Scripts for `diffcyt` method evaluations and performance comparisons against other approaches (`CellCnn`, `cydar`, `Citrus`, `classic`), using several benchmark data sets.

-Development version of the `diffcyt` package is available in the [diffcyt](https://github.com/lmweber/diffcyt) repository.
+The development version of the `diffcyt` package is available in the [diffcyt](https://github.com/lmweber/diffcyt) repository.

 ## Contents